 In this instant of new perception the undergirding foundation for this world is momentarily gone.
 Therefore, things that would normally be considered impossible in this world become suddenly natural.
 Life-long patterns can be healed.
 Strangling addictions can be dispelled.
 And bodies can suddenly reconfigure.
 Anything is possible,

 …for miracles violate every law of reality as this world judges it.
-Every law of time and space, of magnitude and mass is transcended, for what the Holy Spirit enables you to do is clearly beyond all of them.
-(T-12.VII.3:2-3)
+Every law of time and space, of magnitude and mass, of prediction and control, is transcended, for what the Holy Spirit enables you to do is clearly beyond all of them.
+(T-12.IX.3:2-3)

 Healing is out of the ordinary.
 Yet what is unusual about it is not God stepping in, but us stepping out of our normal web of resistance and letting Him come in.